-Village The people: I feel it is easy to make a complaint.
+T Subsection 1.8: I have the right to complain The people: I feel it is easy to make a complaint.
 When I complain I am taken seriously and receive a timely response.
-Te Tiriti: Māori and whānau are at the centre of the health and disability system, as active partners in improving the system and ne organisational complaints policy is being implemented.
-The lage manager has overall responsibility for ensuring all complaints erbal and written) are fully documented and investigated within neframes determined by the Health and Disability Commissioner As service providers: We have a fair, transparent, and equitable system in place to easily receive and resolve or escalate complaints in a manner that leads to quality improvement.
-Therefore system in place to easily receive and resolve or escalate complaints in a manner that leads to quality improvement.
-Communication of the providers of the provider of the providers of the IDC) Code of Health and Disability Services Consumers' Rights (the ode).
-The village manager maintains an up-to-date complaints' gister.
-Concerns and complaints are discussed at relevant eetings.
-There was a total of ten complaints in 2021, and four complaints in 2022 (YTD).
-The complaints reviewed evidenced acknowledgement of elodged complaint and an investigation and communication with the omplainants.
-All complaints are documented as resolved, and no ends were identified.
-Staff interviewed reported that complaints and prective actions as a result are discussed at meetings (also pridenced in meeting minutes).
-Residents and relatives interviewed are aware of the complaint process and reported they felt comfortable is scussing any issues with the unit coordinators, registered nurses, or elemanagement team.
-The complaint has been lodged with the Health and Disability commission (HDC).
-A letter dated 25 May 2022 confirmed the complaint is closed off with no further investigation.
-There were no corrective actions required as a result of the complaint.
-Therefore were provided the information on the complaints process.
-Complaint forms are asily accessible on noticeboards throughout the facility with divocacy services information provided at admission and as part of the complaint resolution process.
-Information about the support sources for Māori is available to staff to assist Māori in the complaints process.
-The village manager acknowledged the
+Te Tiriti: Māori and whānau are at the centre of the health and disability system, as active partners in improving the system and their care and support.
+As service providers: We have a fair, transparent, and equitable system in place to easily receive and resolve or escalate complaints in a manner that leads to quality improvement.
+FA The organisational complaints policy is being implemented.
+The village manager has overall responsibility for ensuring all complaints (verbal and written) are fully documented and investigated within timeframes determined by the Health and Disability Commissioner (HDC) Code of Health and Disability Services Consumers' Rights (the Code).
+The village manager maintains an up-to-date complaints' register.
+Concerns and complaints are discussed at relevant meetings.
+There was a total of seven complaints in 2021, and seven complaints in 2022 year to date.
+The complaints reviewed evidenced acknowledgement of the lodged complaint and an investigation and communication with the complainants.
+All complaints are documented as resolved, and no trends were identified.
+Staff interviewed reported that complaints and corrective actions as a result are discussed at meetings (also evidenced in meeting minutes).
+Residents and relatives interviewed are aware of the complaint process and reported they felt comfortable discussing any issues with the unit coordinators, registered nurses, or the management team.
+One complaint has been lodged with the Health and Disability Commission (HDC) in December 2021.
+The service has responded with all required information within stated timeframes.
+The service has investigated the complaint internally and have not identified corrective actions as a result of the complaint.
+The service is awaiting feedback from HDC.
+Interviews with residents and relatives confirmed they were provided with information on the complaints process.
+Complaint forms are easily accessible on noticeboards throughout the facility with advocacy services information provided at admission and as part of the complaint resolution process.
+Information about the support resources for Māori is available to staff to assist Māori in the complaints process.
+The village manager acknowledged the understanding that for Māori there is a preference for face-to-face communication.